NeuralEnsemble/pype9/doc/source/scripting.rst

 destroyed (unless an exception is thrown) and only recordings can be reliably accessed from the "dead" Pype9 objects.

+There are pseudo-random number generator (RNG) seeds that can be passed to :ref:`Simulation` instances, ``seed`` which is used to seed the RNGs that generate random dynamic processes during the simulation (e.g. poisson processes), and ``properties_seed`` which is used to seed the RNG used to generate probabilistic connectivity rules and the random distribution of cell properties over populations.
+If ``seed`` is None (the default) then it is generated from the current timestamp, if ``properties_seed`` is None then it is derived from ``seed``.

 Cell Simulations
 ----------------